BroadcomMFD/debugger-for-mainframe/README.md

       - **Tip**: To see the list of all programs in a composite module, add the module to this field, and run the pallet command **List Composites**.
 The list of programs displays in the Output Panel.
     - Specify an array with either one value or up to 30 values separated by commas.
   - **"host"**: (string)
     - Specifies the host address of your Testing Tools Server instance or Zowe API Mediation Layer Gateway.
+Do not include this field if you use the Zowe API ML Single Sign-On feature.
   - **"port"**: (integer)
     - Specifies the port number of your Testing Tools Server instance or Zowe API Mediation Layer Gateway.
+Do not include this field if you use the Zowe API ML Single Sign-On feature.
+  - **"interTestUserName"**: (string)
+    - Specifies your mainframe username.
+Do not include this field if you use the Zowe API ML Single Sign-On feature.
+  - **"apimlProfile"**: (string)
+    - Specifies the name of a Zowe Explorer profile that contains mainframe credentials and the host and port of your Zowe API Mediation Layer Gateway.
+Specify this field to use the Zowe API ML Single Sign-On feature.
-  - **"APIMLServiceID"**: (string)
+  - **"path"**: (string)
     - (API Mediation Layer only) Specifies your Zowe API Mediation Layer Service ID.
 Do not include this field if you connect through a Testing Tools Server instance.
-  - **"interTestUserName"**: (string)
-    - Specifies your mainframe username.
   - **"interTestSecure"**: (boolean)
     - Specify "true" to use a secure connection to the InterTest server or "false" to use a non-secure connection.
-      Ensure that you complete the steps in the **[Set Up a Secure Connection](#set-up-secure-connection)** section if you want to use a secure connection.
+      Ensure that you complete the steps in the **[Set Up Secure Connection](#set-up-secure-connection)** section if you want to use a secure connection.
   - **"cicsApplId"**: (string)
     - Specifies the CICS Application ID (cicsApplID) of your CICS region.
   - **"cicsUserId"**: (string)